top of page

 Stipend: $4,000 (new participant) | $4,500 (returning participant)

-Eligibility: High school students who have completed at least grade 9, and are at least 16 years old when the internship begins, can apply.
+Eligibility: High school students who have completed at least grade 9 and are at least 16 years old when the internship begins can apply.

-Deadline: November 1, every year.
+Deadline: November 1

-Unlike traditional internships, where tasks may be limited to demos or menial chores, at Khan Academy, interns work on projects that integrate with the team's broader work and have a real impact on learners around the world.
-You will spend the majority of your summer dedicated to your project, honing your coding skills, gaining insights into the life of a software engineer, and building valuable professional experience to carry forward into your future career.
+The Khan Academy internship offers an opportunity to work with a team of engineers dedicated to providing free education worldwide.
+As an intern, you will be paired with a full-time engineer who will serve as your mentor throughout the summer.
+You will set goals with your mentor, solve problems, and develop your intern project.
+Interns work on projects that integrate with the team's broader work and have a real impact on learners around the world.
+You will spend the majority of your summer dedicated to your project, honing your coding skills, gaining insights into the life of a software engineer, and building valuable professional experience for your future career.

 Location: Remote within the United States